The Hair and Makeup Trends to Try This Fall, According to the Experts

 Bold Eyes

-"If you’re like me and love a bold eye, try a soft smokey eye using Hourglass’s Graphik Eyeshadow Palette in Vista and our NEW Caution Extreme Lash Mascara.
-The palette has the perfect shades for fall including burnt orange, moss green, shimmery brown and matte black.
-Caution will complete the look by giving intense volume and a lift to your lash."-Chanel Temple, Global Makeup Artist for Hourglass Cosmetics
+"If you’re like me and love a bold eye, try a soft smokey eye using Hourglass’s Graphik Eyeshadow Palette in Vista and our new Caution Extreme Lash Mascara.
+The palette has the perfect shades for fall, including burnt orange, moss green, shimmery brown and matte black.
+Caution will complete the look by giving intense volume and a lift to your lash."

 $58 at Hourglass